LukePrior/Australian-Open-Banking-Data-Database/README.md

 ![Phasing Diagram](assets/phasing2.png)
 ![Phases](assets/phases.png)

+## Open Banking API Uptime/Status ##

+You can view the uptime and status for each endpoint [here](https://lukeprior.github.io/OpenBankingUptime).

 ## List of Current Providers - 96

 This is the current list of Australian deposit taking institutions and their respective CDS API endpoints.
 The insitutions have been classified into unique categories, the complete unsorted list of API endpoints can be found [here](raw/complete.txt).